LedgerHQ/ledger-live/apps/ledger-live-mobile/docs/theming.md

 While developping we try to keep the app theme coherent by setting the same colors at the same spots:

 - use `colors.background` for background of the pages
-- use `colors.card` for foreground containers
+- use `colors.background.drawer` for foreground containers
-- use `colors.lightLive` for live background overlay
+- use `colors.opacityPurple.c10` for live background overlay

 ```javascript
 import React from "react";